 But where are you if the other driver didn’t have the required car insurance?

-Missouri and Kansas law both require “uninsured motorist” coverage be included in car insurance policies.
+Missouri and Kansas law generally require “uninsured motorist” coverage be included in car insurance policies.
 Uninsured motorist coverage is designed for exactly the situation where the other driver was required to carry insurance, but didn’t.
 If the driver responsible for causing your car accident did not comply with the law and carry the required insurance, your insurance company through your uninsured motorist coverage can be required to compensate you for injuries you sustained due to the negligence of the uninsured driver.

 Another situation where uninsured motorist coverage can be invaluable is a hit-and-run accident or crash involving a so-called “phantom” motorist.
 When a driver has hit and run you, you may not be able to identify that driver or their insurance company.
 This is another situation in which you may be able to make a claim on your uninsured motorist coverage.

 Lawrence Flick is the founder of Flick Law Firm and has recovered money for people injured by uninsured motorists.
 If you or someone you love was seriously injured, disabled, or killed in a traffic accident caused by an underinsured or uninsured motorist, consult with Flick Law Firm today.
 We have been successfully handling car accident cases since 1995, and we will work to help you obtain fair compensation for your accident-related damages.